flutter/samples/game_template/README.md

 ## Ads

-Ads are implemented via the official `package:google_mobile_ads` and are disabled by default.
+Ads are implemented using the official `google_mobile_ads` package and are disabled by default.

 ```dart
 // TODO: When ready, uncomment the following lines to enable integrations.